Trip Report: To Bangkok For The Weekend

 What I’d like to prove to myself, as well as everyone else, is that the luxury of premium travel isn’t as exclusive as it seems.
 By not financing my own travels, I won’t be able to prove that yet.
 That’s why I take flying and trip reporting as such a passion, and I hope to have the ability to do so rationally and resourcefully in the future.
 I didn’t know where else I could write this, so I’ll just add this to my trip report introduction here.

-I’m spoilt, and I know that.
+I’m super lucky, and I know that.
 But it isn’t about the price as it is about the experiences that I can live and have the liberty of reporting back so young.
 It doesn’t matter if I repay my parents with such wonderful experiences paying pennies on the dollar if they can enjoy the trip as much as, if not even more than I enjoy trips that they have given me.
 Stay tuned for the full report. 🙂